-Thich Nhat Hanh, pronounced Tik-N’yat-Hawn, is a Vietnamese Zen Buddhist monk.
-I stumbled across him when studying Buddhism about ten or so years ago.
-Over time I collected 15 of his books, out of the many he has written.
+Thich Nhat Hanh, pronounced Tik-N’yat-Hawn, is a Vietnamese monk of the Zen tradition of Buddhism, part of the Mahayana branch of Buddhism.
+I stumbled across him when studying Buddhism in around 2006 and over time I collected about 20 of his books, out of the many he has written.

 One of several highly influential people I have encountered in my short life, who has shaped who I am as a writer and inspired me in ways few can.
 One of those profound human beings you’ve probably never heard of, who has effected this world in ways you can only dream of.

 Born as Nguyen Xuan Bao in Hue, Vietnam on October 11, 1926 and later ordained at the age of 16, he has become a modern day legend in human rights the world over.
 First displaying his dedication to the practice he developed called Engaged Buddhism, when he chose to stay during the hell-fire of the Vietnam War, caring for the injured on both sides of the conflict.
 In 1966, while traveling abroad, both the Viet Cong and South Vietnamese political parties banned him from returning.